 Report sick or dead wildlife

 If you observe five or more sick or dead birds, or three or more sick or dead mammals in one area please email DNRCustomerServWeb@wisconsin.gov.
 Please include the number of animals, the species, such as raccoon or Canada goose, if they were sick or dead, the specific location where you saw them and your contact information in case further information is needed.
 Besides groups of wildlife the DNR has disease monitoring programs for the specific wildlife species listed to the right.

-Individual dead birds that are not on the list above can be discarded in your regular trash.
+Individual dead birds that are not on the list below can be discarded in your regular trash.
 To dispose of a bird carcass, use gloves or an inverted plastic bag to place the carcass in a garbage bag.
 Do not handle dead wildlife with bare hands.